boostorg/mpl/preprocessed/README.txt

 Sadly, pre-processing of MPL-containers might fail, if the source-files used as input are missing some header-comments required during the pre- processing step.
+However, the script "boost_mpl_preprocess.py" makes sure to patch these input source-files prior to pre-processing (by implicitly calling script "fix_boost_mpl_preprocess.py" with the chosen settings).
+It only patches the source-files needed for pre-processing the selected MPL-container types and their selected form ('numbered' or 'variadic').
+If calling it with a single argument (as in the former section) all input source-files will be patched automatically.

+Instead of fixing the input-files implicitly during pre-processing one can also fix them explicitly by calling "fix_boost_mpl_preprocess.py" directly.
+If you just want to test if any fixing is needed call it like this:

+  python fix_boost_mpl_preprocess.py --check-only <path-to-boost-sourcedir>

+This will tell you if any fixing is needed.
 In such a case call the script "fix_boost_mpl_preprocess.py" like this:

   python fix_boost_mpl_preprocess.py <path-to-boost-sourcedir>

 This will fix the header-comments of all the source-files needed during pre-processing.
-Calling "boost_mpl_preprocess.py" afterwards should then successfully pre-process the MPL-containers.
+Calling "boost_mpl_preprocess.py" afterwards should then successfully pre-process the MPL-containers (without the need of implicitly fixing any files again).

 Note:
-If pre-processing failed can be checked by examining at least one of the following directories in which automatically generated files will be put during pre-processing.
-If at least one file in these directories (or sub- directories therein) has a size of zero bytes, the fix is needed.
+Failure of pre-processing can be checked by examining at least one of the following directories in which automatically generated files will be put during pre-processing.
+If at least one file in these directories (or sub- directories therein) has a size of zero bytes, fixing is needed.

  <path-to-boost-sourcedir>/boost/mpl/vector/aux_/preprocessed/
  <path-to-boost-sourcedir>/boost/mpl/list/aux_/preprocessed/